ZuriGa/Pig-Dice-Game/README.md

 TDD~~~~
 Describe: Program where two users can play Pig dice against each other.

-Test: “It should create a function for roll dice”
+Test: “It should create a function for Pig Dice”
-Code: function rollDice()
+Code: function PigDiceGame()
 Output:

 Test: “It should generate a random number 1-6”